Michela Bertossa

 • PhD.
 In Italian Studies (in progress), The Ohio State University

-Michela Bertossa is a Ph.D. student and Teaching Assistant in Italian at the Department of French and Italian at the Ohio State University.
-She is currently on a Dissertation Year Fellowship and working full-time on her doctoral degree.
+Michela Bertossa is a Ph.D. student, Teaching Assistant in Italian, at the Department of French and Italian at the Ohio State University.
+She is a Distinguished University Fellow in Italian Studies.

 She obtained her BA (2015) and MA (2018) in Italian Literature and Linguistics with minors in History, Gender Studies, and Islamic Studies at the University of Zurich.
-In 2015 she was an exchange student at the Institute of Cultural Studies at Leipzig University, Germany.
-Her Bachelor's dissertation focused on patriarchal structures in Maria Messina's narrative, while her Master's dissertation was about Clara Maffei's literary salon (1834-1886) and her influence on the career of Italian women writers in Liberal Italy.
-She also collaborated on the digital humanities website project "Scrittrici del primo Novecento" prompted by the chair of Italian Literature at the University of Zurich.
-At The Ohio State University, she is working on her dissertation on the representation of sex workers and motherhood in 19th and early 20th-century literature and silent cinema.
+In 2015, she was an exchange student at the Institute of Cultural Studies at Leipzig University, Germany.
+Her Bachelor's dissertation focused on Maria Messina's literary work, while in her Master's thesis, she worked on Clara Maffei's literary salon (1834-1886) and sociability in pre and post-Risorgimental Italy.
+At The Ohio State University, she is currently working on her dissertation tentatively titled Donne e Madri Degeneri: Reproduction, Gender, and Class in Liberal Italy (1861-1922), in which she focuses on the evolution of the female and maternal body in Italian literature and cinema in Liberal Italy and argues that 19th-century criminal anthropology was instrumental in shaping alternative representations of motherhood within these mediums.
+Her research further investigates how scientific discourses and the medicalization of motherhood have been embedded in the broader construction of Italian womanhood in Italian nationalistic discourses.